Auto-detect port, run all tests

 Test Environment

-pio device monitorfrom a real terminal - not VSCode integrated terminal) - Web dashboard:
+• Serial monitor: 115200 baud (pio device monitor from a real terminal - not VSCode integrated terminal)

 0. Pre-flight: CA Certificate + First Flash